zarSou9/taxonomy-generator/README.md

 This taxonomy is to be presented on [TRecursive.com](https://trecursive.com).

+## About

+This taxonomy organizes a corpus of over 3000 AI safety-related papers published on ArXiv (last updated: 2025-04-16).
+The taxonomy was created using a script that recursively orchestrates LLMs to generate sets of categories in an iterative process.
+These categories are evaluated at each iteration to maximize mutual exclusivity (by sorting a sample of papers to evaluate overlap) and clarity (by generating feedback from other LLM instances), among other metrics.

 ## Codebase

 The main generator script is at `taxonomy_generator/scripts/generator/generator.py` , but here's a brief AI generated overview of the codebase (may be outdated):